esign-consulting/myjenkins/README.md

 - [UI tests capability](#ui-tests-capability)
 - [Jenkins hardening](#jenkins-hardening)

+## Preinstalled plugins

+A bunch of [plugins](plugins.txt) are installed during the image build.
+Once they increase the image size considerably, the [Alpine](https://alpinelinux.org) version of the Jenkins Docker image is used as the base image ([jenkins/jenkins:lts-alpine](https://github.com/jenkinsci/docker/blob/master/Dockerfile-alpine)), in order to keep the built image as small as possible.

+Most of the plugins enable other features, as described below.

 ## Default administrator

 The default Jenkins administrator account is created during the execution of [default-user.groovy](scripts/default-user.groovy).
 Its credentials are obtained from the environment variables:

 - JENKINS_USER (default: admin)
 - JENKINS_PASS (default: jenkins)

+## No setup wizard

+With preinstalled plugins and a default administrator, there is no need of following the Jenkins wizard during its setup.
+For this reason, the wizard is disabled: `-Djenkins.install.runSetupWizard=false`.

 ## Default location configuration